 Worm gears are not necessarily the most efficient choice, but for certain industrial applications, they offer distinct advantages.
 The simplest example is the peg that turns to tune an acoustic guitar.
 This is the only type of worm gear that allows bi-directional turning.
-The drives used in industrial applications do not reverse, making them valuable to regulate speed and when braking and/or holding are required.
+The worm gears used in industrial applications do not reverse, making them valuable to regulate speed and when braking and/or holding are required.

 Right Angle Worm Gear Reduces Speed

 The right angle worm gear is the most commonly used gear for reducing speed in industrial applications.
 It is durable, versatile, tolerant of shock loads and overloading, and cost-effective.
 The speed reduction ratio is determined by the number of threads in the worm shaft and the number of teeth in the gear.
-If needed, you can couple two gear reducers to increase speed reduction.
+If needed, you can couple two gear reducers to improve speed reduction.